vanmars/specialty_food_store/README.md

 ## Known Bugs

-_No known bugs present._
+_No known bugs at this time._

 ## Items to Improve
-- Refactor integration tests (could add before each methods to refrain from having to instantiate a new product and review every time)
+- Refactor integration tests (add a before each method to refrain from having to instantiate a new product and review before every test)

 ## Further Exploration Tasks
-- Add scopes to display the following information on the site:
-  - All products made in the USA for buyers that want to buy local products.
+- Add scopes to display the following information on the site: All products made in the USA for buyers that want to buy local products.
-  - Add flash success and error messages for creating products and reviews.
 - Paginate products so a page of results will only show ten products at a time.
 - Allow users to group products by a country of origin of their choice.
 - Add a 'featured' boolean so admins can choose which products they'd like to feature.